WELL Office: Present for ISoN Students

 The price includes: a three course menu, wine service during the meal (1/2 bottle per person), 1h open bar, a professional photographer, a professional DJ, and photobooth (instant pictures!).
 You will also be welcome to choose which table you sit at and your main course.

 Weekend Bereavement at Camp Carousel Deadline: May 1st, 2018

 Camp Carousel is organized by the Carousel program of NOVA West Island.
 The program offers a “circle of support” to children and youth who are in the midst of coping with loss and change, at no cost to the families.

 Campers will participate in a variety of activities that include recreation, arts and crafts, campfire, small group sessions, and remembrance ceremony

 A weekend of open support and guidance led by a skilled counselor and specially trained volunteers providing opportunities for growth and healing for youth experiencing the grieving process.

-For more information, check out their website as well as the attached flyer.
+For more information, check out their website.

 If you would like to submit content for a future Newsletter, please e-mail: firstname.lastname@example.org